thelowesttype/thelowesttype.github.io/content/blog/dwa-planner/index.md

 <br>

 ##### Target Heading
 <kbd>heading(x,&#969;)</kbd> function evaluates the alignment of the robot to the target heading.
-It is given by 180-&#952;, where &#952; is the delta between the heading of the robot after it undertakes a given trajectory and the angle, the goal point makes from the current position of the robot.
+It is given by 180-&#952;, where &#952; is the delta between the heading of the robot after it undertakes a given trajectory and the angle goal point makes from the current position of the robot.
 <br>
 <div style="display: block; margin-left: auto; margin-right: auto; width: 40%; ">
     <figure>